armin-reichert/javafx-objimporter/README.md

 exports whatever.your.app.module.is.named;
 ```

-(Download from Maven Central not yet available)
+(Publishing to Maven Central pending)

-### Adding your own sample models
+### Adding your own sample models to the meshviewer application

-The application creates a folder `$HOME/.meshviewerfx/samples` under your home directory.
+The included mesh viewer application creates the folder `$HOME/.meshviewerfx/samples` under your home directory.
 To add your own samples, you have to create a subdirectory for each sample in this folder and register the sample in a TOC file named `toc.json`
 which has to be placed in the folder above.